bluntwizard/steam_deck_dub_edition/docs/layout-guide.md

-# SDDE Layout System Guide
+# Grimoire Layout System Guide

-This document explains how to use the unified layout system in the Steam Deck DUB Edition guide.
+This document explains how to use the unified layout system in the Grimoire guide.

 ## Core Concepts